Skip to main content

 Liquid Staking

-Liquid staking solves the biggest problem with traditional staking: illiquidity.
-When you stake ETH directly with Ethereum, your tokens are locked and you can't use them for anything else.
-Liquid staking protocols like Lido, Rocket Pool, and Coinbase's cbETH let you stake and receive a liquid derivative token (stETH, rETH, cbETH) that represents your staked position plus accumulated rewards.
+Regular staking has one big downside: your tokens are locked up and you can't do anything else with them.
+Liquid staking fixes that.
+Protocols like Lido, Rocket Pool, and Coinbase's cbETH let you stake your ETH and receive a liquid token (stETH, rETH, cbETH) in return—a receipt that represents your staked position plus the rewards it's earning.

-These liquid staking tokens can be used throughout DeFi: as collateral for borrowing on Aave, in liquidity pools on Curve, or simply held in your wallet while earning staking rewards.
-This "capital efficiency" means your ETH is earning staking yield AND being productive in DeFi simultaneously.
+You can take those liquid staking tokens and use them across DeFi: as collateral for borrowing on Aave, in liquidity pools on Curve, or just hold them in your wallet while staking rewards pile up.
+Your ETH is earning staking yield and being productive in DeFi at the same time—that's what people mean by "capital efficiency."

-Liquid staking tokens have tax implications.
-Receiving stETH for depositing ETH may be considered a taxable swap.
-The daily rebase of stETH balance may constitute taxable income.
-Tax treatment varies by jurisdiction and is still evolving.
+Heads up on taxes: receiving stETH for your ETH may count as a taxable swap.
+The daily rebase of your stETH balance might be taxable income too.
+Tax treatment varies by jurisdiction and is still evolving, so check with a professional.

 Frequently Asked Questions